Atlas975/Notes/Networking/Checksum.md

 ___
 # Checksum
-- A type of data verification method used to detect errors in data transmission or storage.
+- A  data verification method used to detect errors (flipped bits) in  transmitted segments.
 - Vital in [[Routing_methods#Packet switching|packet switching]] for the following:
 	- **Sender side**: checksum creation
 	- **Receiver side**: checksum validation